SkySuite App

 ForeFlight

-Best for: Pilots wanting weather integrated with flight planning
+best for pilots wanting weather integrated with flight planning

 ForeFlight offers the best integrated aviation weather experience available.
 METARs, TAFs, winds aloft, AIRMETs, SIGMETs, PIREPs, and radar are all layered directly onto your flight plan and moving map.
 The graphical weather briefing pulls everything into a single view organized by route segment, so you can see exactly what weather you will encounter and when.
 For IFR pilots, the icing and turbulence forecasts are particularly well presented.